BentoBoxWorld/Border/README.md

 Players cannot exit past the vanilla world border, so it will completely block movement outside of a player's protected island area.
 If you do not want this, then do not use WBAPI.

-To activate WABI, set this to true in the config.yml:
+To activate WBAPI, set this to true in the config.yml:

 ```
 use-wbapi: true